-In a world that’s heavily interconnected and collecting data constantly, consumers use online tools to protect their health and safety, find support for their ailments, and discover new solutions to their medical problems.
-And the data from crowdsourcing—a popular way to share and collaborate on solutions to important problems—needs to be balanced and accurate, so health professionals must participate in these crowds and help guide them.
+In a world that’s interconnecting heavily and collecting data constantly, consumers use online tools to protect their health and safety from their medical problems.
+Equally, they find support for their ailments and discover new solutions.
+They need to balance and ensure accuracy in the data from crowdsourcing platforms, a popular way to share and collaborate on solutions to important problems.
+So health professionals must participate in these crowds and help guide them.

 Health in an Interconnected World